 The island can feel a bit small after a while, so a day trip off the island is a great option.
 These can be booked from your accommodation or from a tour agency in town.
 The best agency in town is Bush’s Bay Island Adventure Tours and Charters.
 It’s to the left of the big supermarket, about halfway down the main road.
 They have a huge range of tours on offer, but two of the most popular ones are:

 For those looking for a real tropical island paradise experience, head to Water Caye.
 This undeveloped tiny, white sand island is surrounded by coral reef and sparkling blue water, perfect for snorkelling.
-There are coconut palms which give shade from the sun and to sling up a hammock.
+There are coconut palms which give shade from the sun and to a hammock up in.
 There’s also a toilet, but other than that there are no other amenities.
-Be sure to take your own food, water and biodegradable, reef-safe sunscreen.
+Be sure to take your own food, water and biodegradable, reef-safe sunscreen

 Cayos Cochinos – also known as the Hog Cayes, are a short way east of Utila.
 They consist of a set of two small, stunning islands and 11 smaller coral cayes, and are a protected national park.